MrTotorus/Mandel/README.md

 # Mandel

-A little c program to calculate a mandelbrot
+A little c program to calculate a mandelbrot.
+Have Fun!